Price and Volume functions

 Returns the open, close, maximum and minimum price of the current asset and the bar period or time frame with the

 priceC(0) returns the current price.

 marketVal(int offset) : var

 marketVol(int offset) : var

-in historical data.
+divided by the historical data resolution in minutes.
 The market functions require

 Zorro S and no LEAN flag.